strimzi/proposals/06x-new-kafka-roller.md

 ### Switching from the old KafkaRoller to the new KafkaRoller

 The new KafkaRoller will only work with KRaft clusters therefore when running in Zookeeper mode, the current KafkaRoller will be used.
 Kafka CR's `KafkaMetadataState` represents where the metadata is stored for the cluster.
-It is set to `KRaft` when a cluster is fully migrated to KRaft or was created in KRaft mode. `KafkaReconciler` will be updated to switch to the new roller based on this state.
+It is set to `KRaft` when a cluster is fully migrated to KRaft or was created in KRaft mode. `KafkaReconciler` class will be updated to switch to the new roller based on this state.
 This means the old KafkaRoller will be used during migration of existing clusters from Zookeeper to KRaft mode and the new roller is used only after the migration is completed and for new clusters created in KRaft mode.

 ### Future improvement